 In a Nutshell: A high power front light at a spectacular price, untouchable by the mainstream western brands in value-for-the-money; solidly constructed; optional and useful wireless multi-function remote available; not perfect, but impossible not to recommend in the face of the monster price/performance ratio.

-The Towild CL 1200 a good quality high power light that offers some unique features, though it's not particularly spectacular by any technical merit.
-When you factor price in the equation, it is an amazing value.
+The Towild CL 1200 a solidly made high power light that offers some unique features.
+It's super functional, scoring well in all the relevant technical measures.
+When you factor price in the equation, the CL 1200 turns into a spectacular buy.

 The CL 1200 is representative of the brightest lights currently on offer in the single LED ~200g class.
-Most users would find the CL 1200's output sufficient.
-You need to jump up a category to multiple LED & bulkier/heavier lights to get a significant performance boost.
+Most users would find the CL 1200's output sufficient for riding in the most demanding conditions, and it is arguably overkill for shorter rides in the city.
+You need to jump up a category to bulkier lights with multiple LED lights and bigger/heavier batteries, to get a meaningful performance boost.

 Price: Varies, CAD$23 when purchased alone; ~CAD$9 when ordered with CL 600 light, ~CAD$11-$13 when ordered with CL 1200